About Us

 Among the seven care elements in our Perfect Care Indicator, timely administration of Percutaneous Coronary Intervention (PCI) is closely monitored to ensure that time-critical treatment is delivered to AMI patients.
 PCI is a non-invasive procedure performed to open blocked coronary arteries and to restore blood flow to the heart tissues.
 A special catheter (small tube), with a tiny balloon at its tip, is inserted into the blocked artery.
 The balloon is inflated and compresses the fatty tissues blocking the artery, allowing a larger opening and thus improving the blood flow to the heart tissues.

 This time-critical treatment is measured by the ‘door-to-balloon’ time.
-The internationally adopted gold standard as established by the American College of Cardiology and the American Heart Association for the ‘door-to-balloon’ time is 90 minutes or less [4].
-The average rate from January 2020 to December 2020 is 98.1%, which is comparable to the 2019 National Mean of 95.5%.
+The internationally adopted gold standard as established by the American College of Cardiology and the American Heart Association for the ‘door-to-balloon’ time is 90 minutes or less3.
+The average rate from January 2023 to June 2023 was 99.3%, which is above the 2019 National Mean of 97.2%.

 Figure 2: Proportion of AMI patients receiving percutaneous coronary intervention within 90 minutes of hospital arrival, by Department of Cardiology, KTPH